msyamkumar/cs220-projects/spring20/p9/README.md

 * data is spread across multiple files
 * some files will be CSVs, others JSONs
 * the files may be missing values or be too corrupt to parse

+Due to the COVID-19 situation, P9 will have 30 questions instead of the usual 40.
+The questions have been split up into two stages with an additional optional stage for those who want some practice.

 In stage 1, you'll write code to cleanup the data, representing everything as Review objects (you'll create a new type for these).
 In